otzy/IntensityThrottle/readme.md

 #IntensityThrottle

-With IntensityThrottle package you can easily limit the rate of event of any kind.
+With IntensityThrottle package you can easily limit the rate of events of any kind.
 For example you can keep an eye on the rate of requests to your servers or the rate of errors in cron jobs.

 IntensityThrottle implements [Leaky Bucket](https://en.wikipedia.org/wiki/Leaky_bucket) algorithm, which means that you are able to set not only bandwidth, but burstiness as well.
 That is to say, short spikes in the event rate are possible.

-Due to the nature of php the leakage happens not on regular basis (not continuously), but at the moment when an event is being handled.
+Due to the nature of php, the leakage happens not on regular basis (not continuously), but at the moment when an event is being handled.
 This changes the behavior of buckets a bit, but in the end they do their job.

 ##Usage